DevCaioSouza/DevCaioSouza/README.md

 ### Hi there 👋
+### I'm a fullstack web developer, and Github is my main platform when it comes to sharing whatever i'm working on

+- 🔭 I’m currently working on: improve as a fullstack software developer / architect
+- 🌱 I’m currently learning: NodeJS to further specialize in the "MEAN" stack
+- 👯 I’m looking to collaborate on: Open Source projects, or work as a volunteer
+- 🤔 I’m looking for help with: anything that relates to what i've been working on
+- 💬 Ask me about whatever comes to mind
+- 📫 You can reach me via Linkedin https://www.linkedin.com/in/dev-caio-souza/
+- ⚡ Fun fact: I'm a seasoned solo rock guitarist :D

 <!--
 **DevCaioSouza/DevCaioSouza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.